MakeSchool-Tutorials/Makestagram-Swift-V3/P12-Taking-Photos/content.md

 }
 ```

-1. First we set the `MainTabBarController` as the delegate of it's tab bar
+1. First we set the `MainTabBarController` as the delegate of its tab bar
 1. We set the tab bar's `unselectedItemTintColor` from the default of gray to black

 Build the app and you'll notice we'll get an error that `MainTabBarController` doesn't implement `UITabBarControllerDelegate`.
 Let's add an extension and implement `tabBarController(_:shouldSelect:)` to fix this error: